UmarBalak/UmarBalak/README.md

 ## Hi 👋, I'm Umar Balak
 **A passionate AI/ML developer who loves diving deep into neural networks and building models from scratch.
 I’m not just about algorithms—I’m about understanding each layer, each step, and each function.
 I’m a huge fan of TensorFlow, Python, open-source, and creating innovative solutions 🔍.**

-🔭 I’m currently working on **'AdaptFL,' a federated learning framework** focused on privacy and data diversity, using synthetic data in the CARLA simulation environment.
+🔭 I’m currently working on **AdaptFL, a federated learning framework** focused on privacy and data diversity, using synthetic data in the CARLA simulation environment.

 🌱 I’m currently learning advanced methods in privacy-preserving AI, data heterogeneity, and real-time training visualization.